Happel's question, Han's conjecture and $\tau$-Hochschild (co)homology: Algebras of infinite + and infinite co+ global dimension

 The extension conjecture is as follows, see \cite{HAPPEL ZACHARIA,IGUSA LIU PAQUETTE,LIU MORIN}.
 If there is a loop at a vertex $u$, then $\Ext^*({_u}k,{_u}k)$ is infinite - equivalently $\Tor_*^\Lambda(k_u, {_u}k)$ is infinite.
 Therefore, the following result is clear.

 \begin{prop} Let $\Lambda$ be a bound quiver algebra such that the quiver contains a loop.
 If $\Lambda$ verifies the extension conjecture, then $\Lambda$ is of infinite + and infinite co+ global dimension.
-Consequently $\Lambda$ is a positive answer to $\tau$-Han's conjecture and to $\tau$-Happel's question. \end{prop}
+Consequently $\Lambda$ is a positive answer to the $\tau$ version of Han's conjecture and to the $\tau$ version of Happel's question. \end{prop}

 As mentioned in \cite[p.
 2741]{IGUSA LIU PAQUETTE}, the extension conjecture is proved for monomial algebras and special biserial algebras, see \cite{LIU MORIN,GREEN SOLBERG ZACHARIA}.
 Note that Example \ref{example monomial} is monomial but without loops.